dracidoupe/graveyard/README.md

 * Site being Czech to the bones (and routes)
 * Skins.
 They are terrible, make the site much harder to develop, makes maintenance costly and doesn't bring almost any value.
 I love them
 * Filters, some of them.
 They are beautifully terrible in the same way skins are
+* User registration approval.
+It's elitists, awful, unfriendly and it makes the site the way it is

 ### What will change?

 * Either cookies or local storage (TBD) will be required for skins and for log in.
-Those days, it's _more_ safe than URL parameter, trust me
+Those days, it's _more_ safe than URL parameter, trust me.
+It also means it is safer to have longer session length than terrible 15 minutes
 * Public site still working without either, though
 * SEO, those articles deserve it.
 Current site is _very_ unfriendly to search engines
 * Security, on multiple levels